FAFSA Delays-Navigating the Thorny Landscape of College Unaffordability

 Black Women’s Equal Pay Day—a day to bring awareness to the extreme pay inequity that Black women face in the United States—is on July 9 this year.
 A new fact sheet from IWPR finds that, across the country, Black women with earnings make 66.5 cents for every dollar a White man makes.
 Black women face many barriers to achieving pay equity, including pay discrimination, occupational segregation, and obstacles to educational attainment.
-To achieve pay equity, IWPR proposes passing policy solutions [...]
+To achieve pay equity, IWPR proposes passing policy [...]

 This year, June 13 marks LGBTQIA+ Equal Pay Awareness Day—a day to recognize the wage gap between lesbian, gay, bisexual, transgender, and queer (LGBTQIA+) workers and their straight and cisgender counterparts.
 On average, in 2021, LGBTQIA+ workers earned 90 cents per dollar compared to all full-time workers in the United States.
 Women in this community earned 87 cents per dollar compared to the average wage for all workers across the labor market, while LGBTQIA+ men made 96 cents per dollar. [...]